 Bassist and Vocalist Gwenyth Hayes' hybrid reinterpretations give due respect to classic songs and soul covers from many genres and eras.
 They center around her sultry voice, groove-oriented bass lines and tight instrumental arrangements.
 This approach serves to reinvent popular soul, jazz, soft rock, and blues standards with a sensual and contemporary feel.
-Gwenyth's sound appeals to diverse audiences and is reminiscent to many generations.
+Gwenyth's sound appeals to diverse audiences and is meant to be reminiscent to many generations.

 Gwenyth grew up in a musical family consisting of a father who is a conductor, composer, educator, and performer, a brother who is a well-known drummer and a mother and grandmothers who are pianists.
 Growing up she was exposed to jazz, classical, rock, oldies, R&B....